backstage/backstage/plugins/ilert/README.md

 ## Introduction

 [iLert](https://www.ilert.com) is a platform for alerting, on-call management and uptime monitoring.
-It helps teams to reduce response times to critical incidents by extending monitoring tools with reliable alerting, automatic escalations, on-call schedules and other features to support the incident response process, such as [informing stakeholders](https://docs.ilert.com/getting-started/stakeholder-engagement) or creating tickets in external incident management tools.
+It helps teams to reduce response times to critical incidents by extending monitoring tools with reliable alerting, automatic escalations, on-call schedules and other features to support the incident response process, such as informing stakeholders or creating tickets in external incident management tools.

 ## Overview

-This plugin displays iLert information about an entity such as if there are any active incidents, wo is on-call now and uptime monitor status.
+This plugin gives an overview about ongoing iLert incidents, on-call and uptime monitor status.

-There is also an easy way to trigger an incident directly to the person who is currently on-call.
+See who is on-call, which incidents are active and trigger incidents directly from backstage for the configured alert sources.

-This plugin provides:
+In detail this plugin provides:

-- Information details about the persons on-call
+- Information details about the person on-call (all escalation levels of the current time)
-- A way to override current person on-call
+- A way to override the current on-call person
-- A list of incidents
+- A list of active incidents
 - A way to trigger a new incident
 - A way to reassign/acknowledge/resolve an incident
 - A way to trigger an incident action